CS

 The technology gap is also significant.
 Pro Trailer Backup Assist (turn a dial to steer the trailer, the truck steers itself) genuinely saves time at the boat ramp or caravan park.
 SYNC 4 infotainment is fluid and has wireless Apple CarPlay / Android Auto standard.
 The 360 camera system is the best in the segment for low-speed maneuvering with a load on.
 Pro Power Onboard (2.3 kW or 6.9 kW depending on variant) turns the ute into a portable generator at job sites.

-New for 2026: the Ford Ranger PHEV joins the line-up with a 207 kW combined plug-in hybrid system, 49 km of NEDC EV-only range, 6.9 kW V2L (vehicle-to-load) output and the same 3,500 kg towing as the diesel.
-It is the first PHEV ute from a Japanese-Australian household-name brand and worth waiting for if PHEV is on your shortlist.
+Also new: the Ford Ranger PHEV is now on sale in three grades, XLT ($71,990), Sport ($75,990) and Wildtrak ($79,990), with a 207 kW combined plug-in hybrid system, 49 km of NEDC EV-only range, 6.9 kW Pro Power Onboard and the same 3,500 kg towing as the diesel.
+It is the first PHEV ute from a household-name legacy brand in Australia, and the obvious cross-shop against the BYD Shark 6.

 #2 Best Reliability and Resale: Toyota HiLux

 The Toyota HiLux reputation is not just marketing: it is backed by decades of mining, farming and construction abuse.
 The 2.8L turbo-diesel is simple, proven, and one of the most reliable engines you can put in a work vehicle.
-Resale value after 5 years is the best of any vehicle sold in Australia at roughly 63% of RRP retention, ahead of every other ute by 5 to 25 percentage points.
+Resale value after 5 years is among the best of any vehicle sold in Australia at roughly 63% of RRP retention, ahead of most other utes by 5 to 25 percentage points.

 The HiLux is also the cheapest brand-new ute on the market.
 The WorkMate 4x2 Single Cab Manual at $33,990 RRP undercuts every rival on entry price, and a basic 4x4 single-cab landing under $40k.
 For fleet buyers, the WorkMate is the volume seller for good reason: simple, robust, easy to repair, dealer network everywhere.